trothr/chicory/Hurdles.md

 Chicory is built on historically well understood POSIX concepts.
-When advances in systems and security take an odd turn, Chicory might not work as smoothly as it did before.
+When advances in systems and security take an odd turn, Chicory need a boost or work less smoothly than it did before.

 None of the hurdles listed here are show stoppers.
 They range from annoyance to time sink, and may provide debate fodder.